-The three most common methods of procurement are the traditional method, design and build, and construction management.
+The three most common methods of procurement are the

+traditional method, design and build, and construction management.

 Under the traditional method, the employer engages a design team to design the project, and then the project is put out to tender.
 The main contractor enters into a contract with the employer to complete the project, following the instructions of the employer's design team which acts as an agent of the employer.
+The main contractor may have responsibility for some of the design of the project, but will not be responsible for the whole design.

 Design and build is an increasingly popular procurement method because it offers the employer single point responsibility.
 The employer engages a consultant to produce an outline design, which is then put out to tender.
-The design and build contractor who successfully bids for the works engages its own designers (or more commonly novates the original designers) to complete the design and then builds the project.
+The design and build contractor who successfully bids for the works engages its own designers (or more commonly novates the appointments of the employer's original designers) to complete the design and then builds the project.

 Less common, and only for use by sophisticated employers, is the construction management method whereby the employer enters into (i) a contract with a construction manager and (ii) a large number of contracts directly with the various trade contractors.
+The construction manager is responsible for managing and co-ordinating the trade contractors, but is not responsible for the design or construction of the works.
 The employer must take the risk of trade contractor default or insolvency and manage the interface between the trade contractors.
+If there is a defect in the works following completion, the employer must establish and then pursue the trade contractor which was responsible for the defect rather than being able pursue the main contractor for any defect in the works, regardless of which works package it relates to.